zeusmedina/cs-application-crawling-lab-codeU/README.md

 ## Graph traversal

 If you did the "Getting to Philosophy" lab, you already have a program that reads a Wikipedia page, finds the first link, uses the link to load the next page, and repeats.
-This program is a specialized kind of crawler, but more commonly a Web crawler:
+This program is a specialized kind of crawler, but when people say "Web crawler" they usually mean a program that:

 *   Loads a starting page and indexes the contents,